isomerpages/moe-changkatchangisec/_quick-links/School Canteen Advertisement.md

 *  [Application Form](/files/appexistingsch.pdf)
 2. Attached the following documents together with the application form:
 *   Photocopy of the NRIC (front and back)
-*   List if proposed menu and pricing for all items
+*   List of proposed menu and pricing for all items
 *   Photocopy of relevant certificates such as Basic Food Hygine Course, etc
 3. Submit the completed application form and documents by closing date via email OR to the School's General Office.
 *  Address: Changkat Changi Secondary School  23 Simei Street 3 Singapore 529894